typpos/fractorium/Data/LinuxRelease.md

 $ ./package-linux.sh
 ```

-Very good.
 Press `s` at the type of package question.

 This is quick, it only creates a source tarball to upload.

-Before finishing, it asks for my GPG key passphrase to sign the source tarball.
+Before finishing, it asks for your GPG key passphrase to sign the source tarball.

-Now let's upload it to Launchpad:
+Upload it to Launchpad:

 ```
-$ cd /home/yume/PPA/fractorium-1.0.0.0/
+$ cd ~/PPA/fractorium-w.x.y.z/
-$ dput ppa:fractorium/ppa fractorium_1.0.0.0-0ubuntu1_source.changes
+$ dput ppa:fractorium/ppa fractorium_w.x.y.z-0ubuntu1_source.changes
 ```

-It verifies my signature and says `Uploading to ppa (via ftp to ppa.launchpad.net)`.
+It verifies your signature and says `Uploading to ppa (via ftp to ppa.launchpad.net)`.

-Upload finished, now I open my email and wait for a message from Launchpad.
+Upload finished, now open your email and wait for a message from Launchpad.
 It
 arrives, saying the package was accepted.

 ```
-[~fractorium/ubuntu/ppa/xenial] fractorium 1.0.0.0-0ubuntu1 (Accepted)
+[~fractorium/ubuntu/ppa/xenial] fractorium w.x.y.z-0ubuntu1 (Accepted)
 ```

-I open https://launchpad.net/~fractorium/+archive/ubuntu/ppa from the email and check that the build started:
+Open https://launchpad.net/~fractorium/+archive/ubuntu/ppa from the email and check that the build started:

 ```
-[BUILDING]	amd64 build of fractorium 1.0.0.0-0ubuntu1 in ubuntu xenial RELEASE Build started 2 minutes ago on lgw01-09
+[BUILDING]	amd64 build of fractorium w.x.y.z-0ubuntu1 in ubuntu xenial RELEASE Build started 2 minutes ago on lgw01-09
 ```

-Good, let's wait.
+This will take several minutes.

-If the package had been rejected, or if the autobuild now fails, then I would be
-fixing the build on my machine.
-When I want to try again, I would add a new
+If the package had been rejected, or if the autobuild now fails, then fix the build on your machine.
+When you want to try again, add a new
 message to the top of `debian/changelog`, with a modified version number and
 time.
 For these minor changes it is enough to append a letter to the version
 number, such as `fractorium 1.0.0.0a`.
 Then create a tarball again with
 `package-linux.sh`, and upload to Launchpad with `dput`.

-If fact I just remembered I should update the project links and description in
+Update the project links and description in
 `debian/control`.
-So I will do that now, bump the version number to
-`fractorium 1.0.0.0a` and update the time to `date -R`.
+Bump the version number to `fractorium 1.0.0.0a` and update the time to `date -R`.

 Publish update:

 ```
 $ ./package-linux.sh
-$ cd ~/PPA/fractorium-1.0.0.0a
+$ cd ~/PPA/fractorium-w.x.y.za
-$ dput ppa:fractorium/ppa fractorium_1.0.0.0a-0ubuntu1_source.changes
+$ dput ppa:fractorium/ppa fractorium_w.x.y.za-0ubuntu1_source.changes
 ```

 Email says package accepted.
 Building has started.
 Finished: